We're excited to announce that all HIGHER summits are at capicty

 How HIGHER Works

 We believe your experiences and perspectives matter.
 The HIGHER agenda is structured to provide opportunities to reflect on where you’ve come from, learn from your peers’ journeys, and collectively join forces to support women in higher education.
-The one-day experience will follow the same agenda across all 10 cities, though the INSPIRE speakers will vary by location.
+The one-day experiences follow the same agenda across each city, though the INSPIRE speakers vary by location.

 What Participants Say

 “The Wisr Leadership Summit was an excellent way to meet other women in higher education… We were able to brainstorm solutions together and left feeling so empowered!
 Three of our women leaders came as individuals and left as a team.”

 “It was refreshing and inspiring to spend the day with a group of smart, strong women on similar paths.
 The conversations were relevant and helpful and encouraged me to step back and think about my own career path in addition to managing my current role.
 I feel stronger knowing that I found my group and look forward to keeping in touch with everyone.”

 —Executive Director of Alumni Relations